MisterMassad/ideaMapper/README.md

 The project is now migrated to Supabase.
 Meaning, we don't need Firebase to run the project.
 You need to setup *Supabase*.

+### Step 1: Clone the repo:
+1. From your cmd, in your chosen location, clone the repository using "git clone https://github.com/MisterMassad/ideaMapper"
+2. Install the necessary dependencies for React and Supabase: "npm install" in the root.
+   1. Additionally, do the following:
+      1. "cd server" -> "npm install"
+      2. "cd client" -> "npm install"

+cd ideaMapper/server
+npm install
+npm start

+# new terminal
+cd ../client
+npm install
+npm start

+### Step 2: Setup Supabase

 1. Go to your Supabase console.
 2. Create a new project (Dashboard -> New Project).
 3. Open the SQL Editor in your Supabase project.
 (You can find it in the left menu)